Other Remixes

 HP Hoeger and Rusty Egan initially did a guerilla mix of "Summer of Love," which got them an officially opportunity to remix "Love is Bigger Than Anything in its Way," and "Summer of Love."
 They were also asked to remix "Red Flag Day," when that was still being contemplated as a final single from Songs of Experience.

-We are told that four remixes were submitted and accepted for the song.
+Four remixes were submitted and accepted for the song.
 Unfortunately plans to release the song were canceled and these remixes remain unreleased.
 We are told that the names for the mixes included the "Red Rocks Mix," and the "Paradise Mix."
-Perhaps some day these mixes may see the light of day.
+These mixes have been played by Egan on various radio shows but have not been commercially released, or sent out for promotion.

 The Miracle (Of Joey Ramone)